Last Updated July 3, 2019

 - Vehicle Inspection: When doing the walk around, we usually take photos with a date and time stamp of the damage and email it to ourselves for a record to be used in disputes.

 What’s been your worst experience renting a car?
-Have you ever rented with Silvercar?
+Have you ever rented with Silvercar by Audi?